Volunteering

 706-613-3540

-Photo & story volunteer – Our website is an all-volunteer production and its core is the photos and bios we post so that folks know who is at the shelter and how great our animals are!
-Shelter volunteers opting to help Athenspets in this way are trained on the photo & story needs of the website and focus their shelter volunteer time at least twice a month on the newly impounded animals that are not already posted on our website.
-We provide photography & story training and have an internal calendar so that these volunteers know when they are most needed at the shelter.
-Sign up for a shelter volunteer orientation session and email [email protected] if you are interested in helping with the website bios!
+Photo & story volunteer – Athenspets volunteers supply photos and stories both for the shelter website and for the Athenspets Facebook page. and how great our animals are!
+Shelter volunteers opting to help in this way are trained on the photo & story needs and focus their shelter volunteer time at least twice a month on the newly impounded animals that need updated photos and biographies written.

-Crossposting – If you can’t be a shelter volunteer, you can still help our dogs and cats get adopted by publicizing the posts from folks who are shelter volunteers on social media (like Facebook, Twitter and Instagram), listservs, etc. and reaching out to rescues with which you have contacts.
+Crossposting – If you can’t be a shelter volunteer, you can still help our dogs and cats get adopted by publicizing the posts from folks who are shelter volunteers on social media, NextDoor, listservs, etc. and reaching out to rescues with which you have contacts.
 You may copy our pictures and stories to use for finding the animals homes while they’re at the shelter or for success stories – no copyright worries here!
-Be sure your posts include the pet’s ledger number and a link to the Athenspets bio for that animal.
+Be sure your posts include the pet’s name and a link to the Athens-Clarke County Animal Services website so people know how to find more information about the animal if interested.
 Dogs and cats do not stay at the shelter for long, so the information must be timely.

-Fundraising – Athenspets funds needed medical care for the shelter animals to get them healthy and enrichment resources to keep them happy, and covers the cost of spaying & neutering pets in the community that have been identified as otherwise being at high risk of adding to pet overpopulation.
+Fundraising – Athenspets funds needed medical care for the shelter animals to get them healthy and enrichment resources to keep them happy, covers the cost of spaying & neutering pets in the community that have been identified as otherwise being at high risk of adding to pet overpopulation, and coordinates sending animals on lifesaving transports including fronting the costs.
 We need all the help we can get–more money means more lives saved!
 We appreciate Facebook fundraisers for our benefit, donation drives, and monetary donations.
-To help with this important activity, please email [email protected]!
+To help with this important activity, please email donations@athenspets.net!